asyml/forte/examples/chatbot/README.md

 In this example, the user speaks in German and the bot extracts information stored in English.
 The bot finally translates the response to German.
 For text analysis, we run a *Semantic Role Labeler* (SRL) on the retrieved response to identify predicate mentions and arguments.
-Let us see a step-by-step guide on how to use run this example.
+Let us see a step-by-step guide on how to run this example.

 ## Using the example in inference mode